turkaysoftware/encryphix/README.md

 ---

 ### ☕ Support the Project
-Encryphix is completely free to use.
-If you value your data's security and want to support the project, consider making a donation!
+Encryphix is free and will always be.
+If you find it useful, consider supporting the development!

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Donate-orange?style=for-the-badge&logo=buy-me-a-coffee)](https://buymeacoffee.com/turkaysoftware)